smartdevicelink/sdl_evolution/proposals/0146-updating-mobile-version-dependencies.md

 ## Proposed solution

-The proposed solution is the following set of guidelines:
+The proposed solution is the following guideline:

-1. If a platform dependency update would cover 97% of users, that update should occur.
-2. If a platform dependency update would cover 90% of users, a proposal may be entered with reasons for the update and the proposal considered.
+* If a platform dependency update would cover 90% of users, a proposal may be entered with reasons for the update and the proposal considered.
 If a proposed version would not cover 90% of users, no proposal may be entered.

 The [Android platform versions website](https://developer.android.com/about/dashboards/index.html) and [iOS platform versions website](https://developer.apple.com/support/app-store/) are to be used for making these determinations.

 ### Android
-So, for example, (1) means that the Android libraries should support v4.2.x+ (97.6% usage) and not support previous versions.
-If a proposal is entered and accepted, (2) means that v4.4 (94.3% usage) is the highest version permitted to be the base Android platform version.
+So, for example, if a proposal is entered and accepted, this guideline means that v4.4 (94.3% usage) is the highest version permitted to be the base Android platform version.

 ### iOS
-There is not enough information to consider (1) for the iOS platform, as everything beyond the previous version is considered "other".
-(2) means that iOS 10 is the highest version permitted to be the base iOS platform version (iOS 10 has greater than 93% usage).
+This guideline means that iOS 10 is the highest version permitted to be the base iOS platform version (iOS 10 has greater than 93% usage).

 ## Potential downsides